Sea2Peak's Tahitian Yachting Dream

 We're Meg and Pat.

-We quit our jobs 4 years ago with a goal to see the world and regret nothing.
-This adventure has led us to over 80 countries and countless hikes.
+Hello, we are Meghan and Patrick, Canadian bloggers and content creators.
+Four years ago, we quit our jobs and gave up everything to see the world and tick off our bucket list.
+This adventure has led us to over 80 countries, countless hikes, and some of the world's best travel experiences.
 When we are not planning our next trip we are outside hiking and exploring in beautiful British Columbia, Canada.
-Our guides and content are meant to make it easy for you to see the best of the world without the hard learned lessons!
+Our guides and content make it easy for you to see the best of the world without countless hours of research and planning!